Outline and Preparation#

 int kill(pid_t pid, int sig);

-If pid is greater than zero, then the kill function sends signal number sig to process pid.
+If pid is greater than zero, then the kill function sends the signal number sig to process pid.

-Printing from signal handlers#
+Printing from Signal Handlers#

-Exercise 1: Understanding fork(), wait, and waitpid()#
+Exercise 1: Understanding fork()#

 Read the code for each function and then, without running, determine the function’s behaviour, including what will be printed on the screen.
 You will need to predict if the function will create any zombies.
 Verify your prediction using a combination of output on the screen and the ps utility.
 Terminate any zombie processes with the kill command.

-Exercise 2: Properly reaping background jobs in shellx#
+Exercise 2: Reaping Background Jobs in shellx#

 Open the file shellx.c and try to understand the code, including key functions.
 You should have an intuition what the program is doing: reading and parsing user commands, and interpreting them one-by-one, and reaping foreground jobs properly.